New Residents

 - Selection times for incoming new students will be randomized.

-What are the areas of campus/types of rooms that will be available in selection? (include transfer and first year info)
+What are the areas of campus/types of rooms that will be available in selection? (includes transfer and first year info)

 Freshmen

-There are designed freshman and sophomore areas of campus, including Werth Tower (primarily students in Learning Communities), Alumni Quadrangle, Towers Quadrangle, Buckley/Shippee (Honors students only), and Hicks and Grange Halls (East Campus).
+There are designed first and second year areas of campus, including Werth Tower (primarily students in Learning Communities), Alumni Quadrangle, Towers Quadrangle, Buckley/Shippee (Honors students only), and Hicks and Grange Halls (East Campus).
 These areas are designed to help students adjust to college life and transition to community style living.
-Students will be selecting their assignments primarily located within these areas with other freshmen students as roommates, or with 2nd year students as roommates who are familiar with these areas and can serve as resources.
-The majority of rooms on campus are doubles, so most freshmen will live in these types of spaces.
+Students will be selecting their assignments primarily located within these areas with other first year students as roommates, or with second year students as roommates who are familiar with these areas and can serve as resources.
+The majority of rooms on campus are doubles, so most first year students will live in these types of spaces.
 There are some triples and quads that will be available through the online selection process.

 Transfers